 8. Check the settings for brightness on your television.

-9. Replace your paper towel rolls with a bucket of rags under the sink.
+9. Replace your paper towels with a bucket of rags under the sink.

-Old towels and clothing can be cut up into rags that you can wash and re-use when cleaning up gross spills.
-If it’s really gross, you can throw the rag away—which is still way less waste than constant paper towel use.
+Old towels and clothing can be cut up into rags that you can wash and re-use.
+If the job is really gross, you can throw the rag away—which is still way less waste than constant paper towel use.
 Use a regular kitchen dish cloth for the rest of the counter and table cleaning.

 Read 2 comments and reply